 Carteret Community College is committed to creating an accessible learning community where individuals with disabilities have an equal opportunity to pursue their educational goals, limited only by their abilities, not their disabilities.
 We strive to empower students, foster independence, and promote achievement of the student’s career and educational goals.

-You, as the student, must identify yourself as disabled by submitting a Request for Accommodations Student with a Disability form along with documentation of your diagnosed disability to Brandon Dyer, Disability Coordinator.
-The Disability Services counselor is located in the Counseling Center, Henry McGee Building, Room 135.
-If your clinician requires a signed release form, you can use the Disability Buckley Waiver form, you can get this form from the Disability Services Coordinator.
+You, as the student, must identify yourself as disabled by submitting a Request for Accommodations Student with a Disability form along with documentation of your diagnosed disability to Allison Daniel, Director of Counseling and Disability Services.
+The Director of Counseling and Disability Services counselor is located in the Counseling Center, Henry McGee Building, Room 135.
+If your clinician requires a signed release form, you can use the Disability Buckley Waiver form, you can get this form from the Director of Counseling and Disability Services.

-The Disability Services Coordinator will evaluate your request based upon your diagnosis, doctor’s suggestions and the intended program of study, and an appointment will be scheduled to discuss your situation.
+The Director of Counseling and Disability Services will evaluate your request based upon your diagnosis, doctor’s suggestions and the intended program of study, and an appointment will be scheduled to discuss your situation.

-If approved for accommodations, you must notify the Disability Services Coordinator of your intent to attend the next semester so that you instructors may be informed of your accommodations.
+If approved for accommodations, you must notify the Director of Counseling and Disability Services of your intent to attend the next semester so that you instructors may be informed of your accommodations.
 If your request for accommodations is denied, you have the right of appeal as outlined in the College Catalog.

 Student with documented disabilities have the right to: